← Work

 Overview

-HACKI is a conversational AI assistant layered over HackerOne's enterprise security platform.
-As Head of Product Design I owned it end to end: problem framing, research, the conversational interaction model, the interface, and the rollout, partnering closely with engineering and product.
-It is the case study of bringing an AI-native assistant into an established enterprise product, and earning a security team's trust in it.
+HACKI is a conversational AI assistant designed for HackerOne's enterprise security platform.
+As Head of Product Design I owned the exploration end to end: problem framing, research, the conversational interaction model, and the interface, partnering closely with engineering and product.
+It is the case study of working out how an AI-native assistant earns a security team's trust, the model that went on to shape the customer-centric AI agents I designed next.

 The problem